Project funded by the German Research Foundation (DFG)

 Small Proteins in Prokaryotes, an Unexplored World

-This project is funded by the German Research Foundation from 2017 to 2023.
+This project was funded by the German Research Foundation from 2017 to 2023.

 More detailed project information can be found here.